mikeocool/bbox/README.md

 ```

 # TODO
-* for Bbox generated from bounds input, validate after creating
-    * json
 * auto-recognize file paths (and URLs?) and load as files
 * wkbhex input
 * align input and output options across commands